Denavir ® and Zovirax ® : Prescription medications used in the treatment of cold sores (oral herpes / fever blisters).

 The mode of action associated with these medications is that they have the capability to interfere with the herpes simplex virus' ability to replicate (produce more virus particles).
 Since these products are true antiviral compounds, most dentists would probably consider them to be the treatment modality of choice for the treatment of cold sores.

-The idea associated with the use of an antiviral medication is that if it is applied early enough (i.e., the Tingle stage) it can help to limit both the severity and duration of a cold sore by way of limiting the total number of virus particles that are involved.
+The idea associated with the use of an antiviral medication is that if it is applied early enough (i.e., the Tingle stage, a stage where a sore isn't even visible yet) it can help to limit both the severity and duration of the lesion that forms by way of limiting the total number of virus particles that are involved.

 These are treatments, not a cure.